-- Northern style cornbread has little to no sugar and a higher cornmeal to flour ration.
+- Northern-style cornbread has little sugar and a higher cornmeal-to-flour ratio.

 I grew up in the North, but I definitely prefer my cornbread from the South.
 This homemade cornbread is definitely on the sweeter side.
-It’s not so sweet that I would call it cake though.
+It's not so sweet that I would call it cake.
 It has just the right sweet flavor to pair great with savory dishes.

 Homemade cornbread is very easy to make with ingredients that you have in your pantry.

-- Place a 10 inch cast iron skillet in a preheated oven. (full recipe at bottom of post)
+- Place a 10-inch cast iron skillet in a preheated oven. (full recipe at the bottom of post)

-- Stir together baking mix, cornmeal, sugar, melted butter, eggs, and milk in a large bowl.
-Do not over mix!
+- Mix baking mix, cornmeal, sugar, melted butter, eggs, and milk in a large bowl.
+Do not over-mix!